On the Flow, paddlers should see lots of birds!

-Common Loon, Mallard, Hooded and Common Mergansers, Osprey, Herring Gull, and-both of them noisy birds, Pied-billed Grebe and Common Snipe.
+Common Loon, Mallard, Hooded and Common Mergansers, Osprey, Herring Gull, and-both of them noisy birds, Pied-billed Grebe and Wilson's Snipe.
 Red-tailed Hawks and Common Ravens nest to the northwest of the Flow and are seen using the air currents there.
 On the river, it's approximately three miles to the lean-to on the right bank of the river.
 Paddle a little farther before running into beaver dams and small rapids.
 Along the river are hardwoods on the left and a swamp/bog on the right which provides the chance to see and hear many different birds.
-Often Olive-sided Flycatchers, Gray Jays, and Boreal Chickadees are right overhead.
+Often Olive-sided Flycatchers, Canada Jays, and Boreal Chickadees are right overhead.
 The Jays frequent the lean-to where they find plenty of hand-outs.
-Wood warblers are common on the left and Northern Parula and Palm Warblers are sometimes seen.
+Woodland warblers are common on the left, and Northern Parula and Palm Warblers are sometimes seen.